 If we apply the metaphor to the learning environment, we can draw the conclusion that learning only takes place if the child wants it to, that is—if they have the motivation to learn.

 As teachers and parents, there are certainly things we can do to make the environment ripe for learning.
-We can provide sensory learning materials, for instance, and we can set the child up for success by offering age and skill-appropriate activities.

 At the end of the day, however, authentic learning will take place only if motivation is present.